itsmekathi/Danske.MTM/README.md

 3. Year starts at the first day of January and ends in last day of December.
 4. Week starts on monday and ends on sunday.

-## Pre-requisites for running the code
-* .NET core 3.1 or latest should be installed on the machine.
-* Microsoft Visual Studio Professional 2019 Version 16.4.2 or latest
-* SQL Server 2008 and upwards.

 ## Database Schema design and Normalization.
 Below tables would be needed to implement the requirement